jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/interface-ip-address-provisioning-using-the-cli.rst

 On a network that uses static addressing, you must assign an IP address to the interface using the :command:`system host-addr-add` command.

-The procedure for attaching an interface depends on the interface type.
+The procedure for adding an IP address depends on the interface type.

-|prod| supports three types of interfaces:
+|prod| supports the following types of interfaces:

 **Ethernet interfaces**
     These are created automatically for each port on the host.
 You must